Extending Audio Context for Long-Form Understanding in Large Audio-Language Models: Abstract

 \section{Abstract}

 Large Audio-Language Models (LALMs) are often constrained by short audio context windows, even when their text backbones support long contexts, limiting long-form audio understanding.
 Prior work has introduced context-extension methods (e.g. YaRN) on unimodal LLMs, yet their application to LALMs remains unexplored.
-First, building on RoPE-based context extension, we introduce \textit{Partial YaRN}, a training-free, audio-only extension method that modifies only audio token positions, leaving text positions intact to preserve the base LLM’s text capabilities.
-Second, we propose \textit{Virtual Longform Audio Training} (VLAT), a training strategy that extends Partial YaRN into a training-time positional augmentation.
-VLAT simulates diverse audio lengths during training, enabling generalization to inputs far longer than those seen in training and improving robustness for long-context audio understanding.
-Our experiments on SALMONN and Qwen2-Audio show that Partial YaRN outperforms the original models across wide range of settings, and VLAT training strategy provides substantial improvement, achieving strong performance on long audio of unseen lengths.\footnote{Code is available at: \url{https://github.com/scb-10x/partial-yarn}.}
+First, building on RoPE-based context extension, we introduce \textbf{Partial YaRN}, a training-free, modality-decoupled extension method that modifies only audio token positions, leaving text positions intact to preserve the base LLM’s text capabilities.
+Second, we propose Virtual Longform Audio Training (\textbf{VLAT}), a training strategy that extends Partial YaRN into a training-time positional augmentation.
+VLAT simulates diverse audio lengths during training, enabling generalization to inputs far longer than those seen in training.
+Our experiments on SALMONN and Qwen2-Audio confirm that Partial YaRN outperforms the original models across wide range of settings, and VLAT provides substantial performance improvement on long audio of unseen lengths.\footnote{Code and dataset are available at: \url{https://github.com/yophis/partial-yarn}.}